 The Plan only pays claims for covered services obtained when a member's coverage is in effect.
 Coverage is in effect when the member:

 - a.
 Is eligible to be covered according to the eligibility provisions of the Plan - b.
 Has applied for coverage and has been accepted - c.
-Has paid his or her premiums for the current month on a timely basis
+The Group has paid his or her premiums on time for the current month